Commands (commands

 Did you mean

-feature that finds the nearest existing command to a given user miss-input.. .? - Case-insensitive command matching
+feature to suggest the closest command when a user makes a typo... .? - Case-insensitive command matching.

-- Setting custom behavior for commands that explicitly mention your bot’s user, like:
+- Setting custom behavior for commands that explicitly mention your bot’s username, such as

 /start@your